Identifying your coverage needs is the first step you need to take to buy physician disability insurance.

 Before moving forward with an agent, make sure he or she is able to offer these physician discounts.
 More likely than not, they will also be willing to help you compare rates.

-So how do you find the broker like this?
+So how do you find a broker like this?
 Learn how to avoid Mistake #4.

 A licensed, well-informed agent will save you time and effort in securing a strong disability insurance plan.
 A good agent should help you with research and legwork while offering valuable recommendations.